Dry Needling

 Training requirements for Dry Needling

-Dry needling is one of the many treatment approaches acupuncturists specialize in.
-In fact, acupuncture colleges teach dry needling as part of course work and some acupuncturist take post graduate training to specialize in musculoskeletal conditions.
-Many acupuncturist that choose to specialize in orthopedics take yearly continuing education classes that keep their knowledge and skills fresh.
-In most states, current standards for the practice of dry needling by non-acupuncturists offers minimal training and a regulatory agency or examining board has not been created monitor public safety or competency of the providers.
-Conversely, the profession of acupuncture is highly regulated and has maintained the best safety ratings of most healthcare professions due to the high level of training and safety standards for acupuncturist nationwide.
 Choosing an expert with extensive training in the practice of needling ensures that your treatments are extremely safe, effective and pain free.
-A master degree in acupuncture involves learning the finesse and safety of using filiform acupuncture needles making Acupuncturists the most qualified to practice DN.
-While other professions, specifically Physical Therapy and Athletic Trainers, focus on movement disorders and manual therapy but does not include puncturing the skin with filiform needles, hence the concern of limited training for such providers.
-Current training for WA physical therapist is 325 hours.
+A 4 year master degree in acupuncture involves learning the finesse and safety of using filiform acupuncture needles making acupuncturists hands down the most qualified to practice DN.
+While other professions, specifically Physical Therapy and Athletic Trainers, focus on exercises, stretching and manual therapy not puncturing the skin with filiform needles, hence the concern of limited training for such providers.
+Current training for WA physical therapist is 325 hours - of that only 150 training hours is in needling therapies - an equivalent of 3 weekend courses.

 Acupuncturists are master needlers with thousands hours of graduate and post graduate training compared to non-acupuncturist with a few hundred hours of post graduate training coming from a profession that did not focus on the safety and comfort of needling patients.
-Needling is what acupuncturists do - with care and finesse.

 Please read the following document for more specific information on dry needling.